acbsp/bonafide.guru/en/contents.rst

 doesn’t matter anymore if it’s comprehensible or not.

 So, without receiving the Radharani’s patronage and grace nobody can serve Krishna.
 Every Hindu knows that.
-However Srila Prabhupada never stressed our attention on it.
+However |SP| never stressed our attention on it.
 Why?
-Because Srila Prabhupada – is Śrīmatī Radharani Himself.
-If we surrender and serve Srila Prabhupada – it means we surrender and serve Radharani, since He is Radha.
+Because |SP| – is Śrīmatī Radharani Himself.
+If we surrender and serve |SP| – it means we surrender and serve Radharani, since He is Radha.
 And to serve Radha – means to serve Prabhupada.
-To become the servant of Srila Prabhupada – means to become a servant of Radharani, and thereby, the servant of Krishna.
-This concludes our *guru-tattwa* and the one, who understands this and accepts Srila Prabhupada as a **bona fide** *diksha-guru*, will be able to begin his loving service to Krishna.
-We should understand the *guru-tattwa* and see the purpose - *Krishna-prema*, which we can find by grace of the bona fide **sad-guru** - Srila Prabhupada and in no other ways.
+To become the servant of |SP| – means to become a servant of Radharani, and thereby, the servant of Krishna.
+This concludes our *guru-tattwa* and the one, who understands this and accepts |SP| as a **bona fide** *diksha-guru*, will be able to begin his loving service to Krishna.
+We should understand the *guru-tattwa* and see the purpose - *Krishna-prema*, which we can find by grace of the bona fide **sad-guru** - |SP| and in no other ways.

-*Prema-bhakti* can be developed only by grace of the **bona fide** spiritual master Srila Prabhupada.
+*Prema-bhakti* can be developed only by grace of the **bona fide** spiritual master |SP|.
 Our way – is *bhakti*, and our purpose – *prema*, love.
-Krishna can only be tied up with the ropes of love, which we can find only by grace of Radharani ― Srila Prabhupada.
+Krishna can only be tied up with the ropes of love, which we can find only by grace of Radharani ― |SP|.

-*Srila Prabhupada says*: "ISKCON" is my body".
-If we want to understand Srila Prabhupada as He is, then we should *sincerely and all heartedly enter into His spirit* and become a particla of His body (ISKCON), *take on His mind set*, feel and understand His desires, which come from the depth of his heart just like an odor of the sweet transcendental nectar of *Krishna - prema* and only then, *completely devoting oneself* to Him can we see His spiritual svarupa.
+*|SP| says*: "ISKCON" is my body".
+If we want to understand
+|SP| as He is, then we should *sincerely and all heartedly
+enter into His spirit* and become a particla of His body (ISKCON), *take on His mind set*, feel and understand His desires, which come from the depth of his heart just like an odor of the sweet transcendental nectar of *Krishna - prema* and only then, *completely devoting oneself* to Him can we see His spiritual svarupa.

-Srila Prabhupada has reason to say that "ISKCON" is His body".
-The Krishna Consciousness Movement (ISKCON) is purely spiritual Movement and it’s not different from Krishna Himself, it’s one of the embodiments of Krishna in the form of His holy name.
-Srila Prabhupada is an embodiment of Śrīmatī Radharani and is manifested in this Movement of Krishna Consciousness, as well as Radha is.
-For this reason Srila Prabhupada identifies His transcendental body with this Worldwide Society "ISKCON", since He is the manifestation of Radharani.
+|SP| has reason to say that "ISKCON" is His body".
+The
+Krishna Consciousness Movement (ISKCON) is purely spiritual Movement and it’s not different from Krishna Himself, it’s one of the embodiments of Krishna in the form of His holy name. |SP| is an embodiment of Śrīmatī Radharani and is manifested in this Movement of Krishna Consciousness, as well as Radha is.
+For this reason |SP|
+identifies His transcendental body with this Worldwide Society "ISKCON", since He is the manifestation of Radharani.